LukePappa/myOS/t.md

-God is absolute truth, goodness, and beauty.
-Union with God is possible through the bare act of existence.
+Absolute truth, goodness, and beauty may be found through the bare act of existence.